adamwolf/markdown-it-section-headers/README.md

 I wanted to generate some HTML with `section` tags using [markdown-it] that would be mostly compatible with [Tufte CSS].
 This unofficial plugin was one of the steps.

-This plugin doesn't help you plaace sections arbitrarily--it assumes every header is at the beginning of a section, and that sections for an `h3`, for instance, go inside the section for the `h2` above it.
+This plugin doesn't help you place sections arbitrarily--it assumes every header is at the beginning of a section, and that sections for an `h3`, for instance, go inside the section for the `h2` above it.
 (You *can* specify which header levels get sections.)

 This project is not "production-quality" and does not make any guarantees.